What are steroid injections?

 Steroid injections involve the usage of corticosteroids to treat a range of painful conditions.
 Corticosteroids are man-made versions of cortisol, a hormone that’s naturally made by your adrenal glands.
 These hormones naturally occur in response to injury or illness and to help reduce immune system activity and inflammation.
 In turn, steroid injections help increase your body's natural anti-inflammatory and immune-suppressing abilities.

 Steroid injections have been used to treat a wide range of painful diseases, conditions, and injuries.
-At HPM they are used for joint and muscle conditions, such as:
+At HPM they are used for spine, joint and muscle conditions, such as:

 Before your injection, you may need to stop taking certain medications.
 Talk to your doctor about what medications you are taking and if you need to stop taking them.